malin84/transportation_networks_of_china/README.md

 All the files are stored in the folder [seg_info](seg_info/).
 We create three data files for each mode of transportation:
 1. `seg_info_MMMM.csv` contains the segment-level information for the mode (road or rail).
 Each row in the file refers to a segment.
 The columns are as follows:
    1.`seg_id`:
    2. `rate`:
-      3.
+   3. `year`:
+   4. `year_std`:
+   5. `path_name`:
+   6. `path_supplement`:
+   7. `notes`
 2. `seg_pixel_MMMM.csv` contains the mapping between segments and pixels.
 Each row in the file refers to a pixel.
 The columns are as follows:
-3. `seg_year_MMMM.csv` contains the segment-year level information.
+4. `seg_year_MMMM.csv` contains the segment-year level information.
 In the current project, the only variable that varies at this level is the usage type of railroads.
 Several railroads switched between "mixed-use" and "freight-only" during our sample period.
 Each row in the file refers to a segment.
 The columns are as follows: